Nutrient Rich Smoothie Recipes For Pregnancy From A Registered Dietitian

 This is a person-to-person dependent question, and will often depend on the quality of your smoothie and what else you’re eating during your day.

-It would be difficult to meet all of your nutrition needs through just smoothies.
-Though first trimester smoothies sure do come in handy!
+After all, it would be difficult to meet all of your nutrition needs through just healthy smoothies alone.

 During pregnancy, you have to be careful with certain herbs and supplements and high amounts of caffeine.
 You also want to avoid raw milk and eggs, unpasteurized dairy, and high amounts of sugar or artificial sugars.
 I’m also very particular about my protein powder and recommend choosing carefully.